sandokim/sandokim.github.io/_posts/Registration/2025-01-07-probability-volume.md

 **While the depth hypotheses are uniformly sampled within range [dmin, dmax] during cost volume construction, the expectation value here is able to produce a continuous depth estimation.**

+_i.e.
+The depth hypotheses are uniformly sampled from 425mm to 935mm with a 2mm resolution (D = 256)._

 The output depth map (Fig. 2 (b)) is of the same size to 2D image feature maps, which is downsized by four in each dimension compared to input images.

 #### Probability Map